-The HQP (Highly Qualified Personnel) Leadership Awards are dedicated to supporting university students in achieving strategic goals, such as developing a research or industry partnership or running a university-level course.
-The awards offer students the opportunity to design, manage, and lead workshops / short conferences / projects that facilitate the achievement of their strategic goals in areas related to their research program and aligned with building Canada-India research collaborations in:
+The HQP (Highly Qualified Personnel) Leadership Awards are dedicated to supporting students and postdoctoral fellows in achieving strategic goals, such as developing a research or industry partnership or running a university-level course.
+The awards offer HQPs the opportunity to design, manage, and lead workshops / short conferences / projects that facilitate the achievement of their strategic goals in areas related to their research program and aligned with building Canada-India research collaborations in:

 Safe and sustainable infrastructure, including smart cities;